KaiserWerk/CertMaker/README.md

   like Nginx, Apache or Lighttpd.
 * [certctl](https://github.com/KaiserWerk/certctl)

-  A command line tool to obtain certificates from a CertMaker instance.
+  A command line tool to obtain certificates from one or multiple CertMaker instances.
 Has a neat interactive mode!
 * [Go SDK](https://github.com/KaiserWerk/CertMaker-Go-SDK)

   The Golang software development kit for *CertMaker*.
 It allows you to build custom apps for your specific